-Little Lemhi Scout Camp is on National Forest Lands.
-Our Camp program is authorized under special use permits by the Caribou-Targhee National Forest, and operate on a non-discriminatory basis.
+Treasure Mountain and Lemhi Scout Camps are on National Forest Lands.
+They are authorized under special use permits by the Caribou-Targhee National Forest, and operate on a non-discriminatory basis.

 Non-Discrimination Clause

 All Grand Teton Council Camps do not discriminate against anyone on the basis of race, color, national origin, age, sex, disability, or any other delineation of peoples.